Jon Hilbert

 Jonathan Samuel Hilbert (born July 15, 1975) is an American former professional football player who was a placekicker in the National Football League (NFL) for the Dallas Cowboys and Carolina Panthers.
 He played college football for the Louisville Cardinals.

-Early years
+Early life

 Hilbert attended Boonville High School in Boonville, Indiana.
 As a senior, he averaged 43.9 yards-per-punt, receiving All-state, All-conference and All-area honors.

 College career

 Hilbert accepted a football scholarship from the University of Louisville.
 After not seeing action in 1994, he spent the 1995 season rehabilitating a knee injury.
 As a freshman in 1996, he made his only extra point attempt, while being a backup behind David Akers.

 As a sophomore, he was named the starter at placekicker after Akers graduated, making 6-of-7 field goal attempts and 23-of-24 extra point attempts.
 As a junior, he set a school record by making 50 extra point attempts, while connecting on 5-of-8 field goal attempts and scoring 65 points (third on the team).

 As a senior, he made 11-of-18 field goals and 40-of-43 extra points, finishing with 73 points (second on the team).